October Tours

 What should I pack for a trip to Iceland in October?

-Pack warm, waterproof, and windproof clothing, as October weather can be wet and chilly.
-Essential items include a waterproof jacket, insulated layers, sturdy waterproof boots, thermal socks, gloves, a scarf, a hat, and thermal underlayers.
+For a trip to Iceland in October, pack warm, waterproof, and windproof clothing, as the weather can be wet and chilly.
+Essentials include a waterproof jacket, insulated layers, sturdy waterproof boots, thermal socks, gloves, a hat, and thermal underlayers.

-Consider bringing crampons or renting them locally if you plan to hike icy trails.
-A reusable water bottle, a flashlight or headlamp for darker evenings, and power adapters for European outlets are also useful.
+If you plan to hike icy trails, consider bringing crampons or renting them locally.
+Other useful items include a reusable water bottle, a flashlight or headlamp for darker evenings, and power adapters for European outlets.

 Are restaurants and shops open in October in Iceland?